winklermw-mz/BugBlitz/README.md

-# 🐞 BugBench - Test Management System
+# 🐞 BugBlitz - Test Management System

-BugBench is a lightweight, role-based web application for managing test projects, test cases, and test runs.
+BugBlitz is a lightweight, role-based web application for managing test projects, test cases, and test runs.
 Built with Flask and SQLAlchemy, it provides a streamlined interface for defining test specifications and documenting execution results.

 ## Features